drug-design/course/docs/chapters/molecular-graphics.md

 ### Structure Manipulation &#38; Editing

-In molecular modeling, the computer software provides tools that interact with the molecules visualized onto the screen.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/structure-manipulation-amp-editing-d4b13002'><i class='fa fa-play' aria-hidden='true'></i></button>In molecular modeling, the computer software provides tools that interact with the molecules visualized onto the screen.
 The most basic structure manipulations are: translation of all molecules, translation of one molecule relative to another, rotation of all molecules, rotation of one molecule relative to another, rotation of flexible bonds in a molecule, and molecular editing.
 These operations also are useful for the superimposition of molecules or for the insertion of a small molecule into the cavity of a macromolecule.
 *[molecular modeling]: A field that models molecular behavior with theoretical methods and computational techniques.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer